Search Honeymoon Destinations Guide

-Explore some of the South Pacific’s most dramatic archaeological sites on beautiful Pohnpei Island, home to an ancient civilisation that once flourished and then declined, well before western contact in the Pacific – perfect for an adventurous honeymoon holiday.
+Explore some of the South Pacific’s most dramatic archaeological sites on Pohnpei Island, home to an ancient civilisation that once flourished and then declined, well before western contact in the Pacific – perfect for an adventurous honeymoon holiday.

-Things to do and see
+What to do and see on Pohnpei

 Discover the sunken city of Nan Madol – often called ‘the Venice of the Pacific’, stroll around the ancient burial vaults and walls of Nan Douwas and try to imagine life as it was in the 12th century as you contemplate the burial mounds of Kosraean royalty on Lelu Island.